 Tier II Canada Research Chair in Health Promotion and Chronic Disease Management

 I am currently accepting graduate students.
 I am always looking for good students who have an interest in health behaviors, health promotion, and/or chronic disease management particularly as they relate to physical activity and sedentary behavior.
 My research interests and publications below will give you a good idea about the types of research I am interested in.
 There are certainly many opportunities to be involved in the current projects I have going on.
 Monetary reimbursement is also possible.
+Several of my graduate students have gone on to pursue doctoral studies.
 If you are interested, please contact me at the information above.
 Here is a sample of some of my previous students’ research (they are all first authors):

 Schmidt, L., Rempel, G., Murray, T., McHugh, T.L., & Vallance, J.K. (submitted).
 “We have this saying, you do what you can”: A qualitative description of physical activity among older adults in rural Saskatchewan.
 BMC Research Notes.

 Bampton, E., Johnson, S.T., & Vallance, J. (2015).
 Patterns of sedentary time and resistance training among older adults: Associations with health-related quality of life and psychosocial health.
 Preventive Medicine Reports, 4, 773-776.

 Bampton, E., Johnson, S.T., & Vallance, J. (accepted).
 Preferences and determinants of resistance training behaviours among older adults in Alberta.
 Canadian Journal of Public Health.

 Raymond, J., Johnson, S.T., Diehl-Jones, W., & Vallance, J.K.
 (2016).
 Walking, sedentary time, and health-related quality of life among kidney transplant recipients: An exploratory study.
 Transplantation Proceedings, 48, 59-64.